Congress members who'll question Zuckerberg got big bucks from Facebook PAC

-When Facebook CEO Mark Zuckerberg testifies before Congress this week, he'll address House and Senate members who've received sizable campaign contributions from Facebook employees and its political action committee.
+As Facebook CEO Mark Zuckerberg testifies before Congress this week, he's addressing House and Senate members who've received sizable campaign contributions from Facebook employees and its political action committee.

-Members of the Senate Judiciary Committee and Senate Commerce Committee, which are scheduled to conduct a joint hearing with the Facebook chief on Tuesday, have received a total of $604,000 in contributions since 2007, according to the nonpartisan and nonprofit Center for Responsive Politics.
+Members of the Senate Judiciary Committee and Senate Commerce Committee, which conducted a joint hearing with the Facebook chief on Tuesday, have received a total of $604,000 in contributions since 2007, according to the nonpartisan and nonprofit Center for Responsive Politics.
 Commerce Committee members received $369,000 in contributions, while Judiciary Committee members received $235,000 over the period.

-The following day, Zuckerberg is scheduled to address the House Energy and Commerce Committee, where he is expected apologize for the social network's role in spreading fake news and hate speech, allowing foreign countries to interfere in elections, and failing to protect the user data.
+On Wednesday, Zuckerberg is addressing the House Energy and Commerce Committee, where he is expected apologize for the social network's role in spreading fake news and hate speech, allowing foreign countries to interfere in elections, and failing to protect the user data.
 Members of that committee received nearly $381,000 in contributions since 2007, according to CRP.

+Since 2014, Sen. Cory Booker, a Democrat from New Jersey, has received $44,025 through Facebook contributions, making him a top recipient during that period.
+Sen. Kamala Harris, a Democrat from California, has received $30,990, while Rep. Anna Eshoo, a Democrat from California, got $39,800.

 Zuckerberg's testimony comes amid mounting pressure to answer to lawmakers following the revelation that data consultancy Cambridge Analytica acquired data for as many as 87 million Facebook users and then reportedly may have misused it for political ads during the 2016 US presidential election.